sinaptik-ai/pandas-ai/README.md

 #### Multiple DataFrames

-You can also pass in multiple dataframes to PandaAI and ask questions relating them.
+You can also pass in multiple dataframes to PandasAI and ask questions relating them.

 ```python
 import pandasai as pai